Pollen is there to help plants reproduce, not to bug you. But it does. If you inhale it, it can cause allergy symptoms such as:

 - Remember that pets can bring in pollen on their fur, too.
 Don't allow pets that spend time outdoors in your bedroom.

-If you have to be outside, minimize your exposure to pollen.
+If you have to be outside, follow these guidelines to minimize your exposure to pollen:

 - Check pollen counts before planning outdoor activities.